Mulobezi Railway: David Shepherd

 The British artist and conservationist David Shepherd made a well-known painting of a Mulobezi steam locomotive and when the railway ceased working in the early seventies, Kenneth Kaunda, then President of Zambia, gave two of the locomotives to him.
 One of those, the Mulobezi Princess is kept at the Railway Museum, Livingstone where it has been restored to working order.
 The other locomotive Shepherd transported, together with a passenger coach, to the United Kingdom, and a documentary film of that journey was broadcast in 1976 by BBC Television, called Last Train to Mulobezi.
-He donated the passenger car to the National Railway Museum, the world's largest, in York, UK.
+He donated the passenger car to the National Railway Museum, the world's largest, in York.
 Other steam locomotives and old rolling stock lie rusting away at Mulobezi.